A survey and analysis of TLS interception mechanisms and motivations: Delegation of content and keys

 \subsubsection{Name constraints}

 The name constraint mechanism~\cite{rfc5280} restricts a CA to issue end entity certificates (EEC) for only a subset of names, e.g., subdomains only.
-These constraints can empower an enterprise to possess a CA certificate and issue EEC for its subdomains without the involvement of the CA. This mechanism could also be used by an end entity to issue new browser-trusted certificates for its domains only, which could be shared with CDNs.
+These constraints can empower an enterprise to possess a CA certificate and issue EEC for its subdomains without the involvement of the CA. This mechanism could also be used by an end entity (becoming a CA) to issue new browser-trusted certificates for its domains only, which could be shared with CDNs.
 The proof of delegation becomes apparent from the chain of trust, and the end entity could revoke delegated certificates as needed.
 Importantly, CDNs do not learn of the EEC private key.

-\subhead{Issues} Due to poor business incentives from CAs, and insufficient support from browsers leading to wrongly accepted certificates,\footnote{Name constraints are not properly enforced by all browsers~\cite{https-meets-cdn}, although the situation is improving, see \url{https://nameconstraints.bettertls.com/}} name constraints CA certificates are uncommon.
-The end entity also needs to operate as a CA (e.g., revocation servers), although with limited responsibilities (its domains only).
+\subhead{Issues} Due to poor business incentives from CAs, and insufficient support from browsers leading to wrongly accepted certificates,\footnote{Name constraints are not properly enforced by all browsers~\cite{https-meets-cdn}, though the situation is improving, see \url{https://bettertls.com/}} name constraints CA certificates are uncommon.
+The entity issuing the EEC also needs to operate as a CA (e.g., revocation servers), although with limited responsibilities (its domains only).